vitiral/simple-quality/vocabulary.md

 You as the developer have the most insight into the internals of your application, so you are probably the most qualified individual for trying to break it.
-Always observe Murphey's law: **what can go wrong will go wrong.**
+Always observe Murphy's law: **what can go wrong will go wrong.**
 If you can see something that might break, even if the scenario seems impossible for a user to hit, make sure it doesn't break anyway.